 What Are Fleas?

-Fleas feed on blood, and female fleas consume about 15 times their body weight each day.1 Incompletely digested blood is excreted from the flea and dries to form what is commonly referred to as “flea dirt.”
-This serves as food for developing flea larvae and is one way veterinarians and pet owners can identify an infestation.
+Fleas feed on blood, with female fleas consuming about 15 times their body weight each day.1 Fleas excrete partially digested blood, or flea dirt, which then serves as food for developing flea larvae.
+This flea dirt also provides veterinarians and pet owners a great way to identify an infestation.

-- Fleas can cause severe discomfort for pets, including scratching, chewing, biting and restlessness.
+- Severe Discomfort, including scratching, chewing, biting and restlessness.

-- Anemia, especially in young or smaller pets or in debilitated adult pets, as a result of severe infestations.
+- Anemia, especially in young or smaller pets, or in debilitated adult pets, as a result of severe infestations.

-- Allergic reaction: Usually in the form of small, raised lesions, called papules, that can be red to purple in color.
-Severity will vary, depending on the severity of the allergy to the flea bite.
+- Allergic reaction: Usually in the form of small, raised lesions called papules that can be red to purple in color.
+Severity will vary, depending on the degree of the allergy to the flea bite.3

-- Tapeworm: Tapeworm (Dipylidium caninum) is generally spread through infected fleas found on both cats and dogs.
-Ingestion of infected fleas by children can result in tapeworm infection.
+- Tapeworm (Dipylidium caninum): Generally spread through infected fleas found on both cats and dogs.
+Ingestion of infected fleas by children can result in tapeworm infection.3

-- Typhus: A group of infectious diseases usually resulting in a sustained high fever (typhus fever), headache, delirium and sometimes red rashes.
-Two kinds are most commonly contracted from flea bites:
+- Typhus: A group of infectious diseases that may result in fever, headache, confusion and sometimes rashes.
+Two kinds of typhus contracted from flea bites include:4

-- Murine typhus.
-Another bacterial form of typhus transmitted most commonly by rodent fleas but also by fleas found on pets.
+- Murine typhus – Another bacterial form of typhus transmitted most commonly by rodent fleas but also by fleas found on pets.4

 Learn more about how Comfortis offers fast, month-long protection from fleas for your dog or cat.